 Dr. Ashley usually treat urinary tract infections with antibiotics, though more substantial treatment may be needed if the infection has spread to other areas of the urinary system.
 Symptoms typically clear up within a few days of treatment, but it is often recommended to continue the antibiotics for up to a week or more.
 Pain medication may be prescribed in addition to the antibiotics to numb the bladder and urethra that often cause a very unpleasant burning sensation during urination when a UTI is present.

 Follow these lifestyle tips to prevent urinary tract infections in the future:

 - Empty your bladder as soon as you feel the urge to urinate and ensure that you have emptied your bladder completely

 - Wipe from front to back

 - Urinate after sex to flush out any bacteria

 - Avoid feminine products that may irritate the urinary system or genital area

 Schedule an Appointment for UTI Treatment in Charlotte, NC

-If you think you are experiencing symptoms of urinary tract infection or have any additional questions on prevention, contact the Sexual Health Institute of the Carolinas in Huntersville, NC.
-Call our office at (704) 766-1147 or request an appointment through our secure online form to schedule your visit at our sexual health clinic in Huntersville, NC.
+If you think you are experiencing symptoms of urinary tract infection or have any additional questions on prevention, contact the Sexual Health Institute of the Carolinas to discuss your treatment and prevention.
+Please call (704) 766-1147 or request an appointment through our secure online form to schedule your visit at our sexual health clinic in Huntersville, NC.